The New Year Resolutions of an Organiser

 Talking of calendars, put in a regular, repeating time to check in with your new year resolutions plan and see where you're up to.
 This could be the end of each month or each quarter.
 Look back at what you said you would do and if you're off track, don't beat yourself up!
 That's just a waste of energy, and won't actually change anything.
 Adjust your plan if necessary and crack back on with your small achievable steps first thing tomorrow!

-We hope this expose on the new year resolutions of an Organiser has been helpful!
-Happy New Year and best wishes for 2022 from all of us here at Collctiv!
+We hope this essay on the new year resolutions of an Organiser has been helpful!
+Happy New Year and best wishes for 2024 from all of us here at Collctiv!